Ideas for taking climate action at home

-Toilets have been installed in Sierra Leone and adapted for use in communal camps in Myanmar, Ethiopia and Bangladesh, with the aim of building hundreds more.
+Toilets have been built in Sierra Leone.
+Similar ones have been used in camps in Myanmar, Ethiopia and Bangladesh.
+The aim is to build hundreds more!

 3. Carry out a home energy audit

 Perhaps you could take gas and electricity meter readings and then challenge your household to reduce your usage.
-Not only will you be helping to reduce your carbon footprint, you’ll also save money in the process!
+Not only will you be helping to reduce your carbon footprint, you’ll also save money at the same time!

 4. Make do and mend

-- Switching from new to second hand clothes can make a significant difference to your carbon footprint.
+- Switching from new to second hand clothes can make a big difference to your carbon footprint.

-- Every new thing we buy has a carbon footprint, so getting furniture, electricals and clothes repaired can give them a longer life and reduce your environmental impact.
+- Every new thing we buy has a carbon footprint.
+Getting furniture, electricals and clothes repaired can give them a longer life and reduce your environmental impact.

 - Oxfam has been doing the reusing and reselling thing since the 1940s, when the first Oxfam shop opened.

-- Then, in 1974, Oxfam became the first national charity to develop its own facility for recycling and reusing clothes that never sends clothes to landfill!
+- Then, in 1974, Oxfam became the first national charity to develop its own facility for recycling and reusing clothes!

-Every item can be used to make money for our poverty-busting work, including being sold on Oxfam's Online Shop, in our Oxfam Festival Shops, or selling them onto fashion designers who restyle garments and reuse fabrics.
+At Oxfam, we work very hard to find a new use for every item of clothing you give.
+This includes being sold in our high street shops around the UK, on Oxfam's Online Shop, and to fashion designers who restyle garments and reuse fabrics.
 Damaged or low-grade items can be sold to recycling traders so they can, for instance, be turned into car soundproofing or mattress stuffing.